izabelka/100-days-of-code/log.md

 **Today's Progress**: I've found another weather api, again.
 It works!
 Also, I've managed to call flickr api to retrieve photos from flickr search according to current weather.

 **Thoughts:** I'm glad that my app finally works!
-Although images from flickr are not always accurate.
+Although images from flickr are not always accurate :)

+## Day 19: January 22, 2017

+**Today's Progress**: I've made call api functions to call each other - it makes the app load faster and smoothly.
+I've also added a loader that disapperas when the last function (call) is completed.

+**Thoughts:** I've learnt how to make loaders in react.
+It's easy!
+I've also improved the functions that make api calls.